jenkinsci/gitlab-branch-source-plugin/README.md

 ### Manually create hooks on GitLab Server

 Use the following end points for web hooks and system hooks setup on your GitLab Server.
-The `Jenkins Url` needs to be a fully qualified domain name (FQDN).
+The `Jenkins Url` needs to be a fully qualified domain name (FQDN) so cannot be `localhost`.

 #### WebHook